 Establishing a pattern will help you write more consistently.
 There's even research that proves famous writers' sleeping habits lead to productivity and more focus.
 (I'm in.)
 Either way, we are creatures of habit and focus when we are consistent in our lives.

 5. You Need a Place

-You’re a creative, which means sitting in a cubicle will probably kill you.
+You're a creative, which means sitting in a cubicle will probably kill you.
 I wrote a post a while back about the importance of finding your place to write.
-Finding a place you know you can focus is the key to getting the writing done.
+Finding a place you know you can focus on writing is the key to getting the writing done.